HMAS Perth (I)

 During the night of 27 - 28 February a fourteen ship ABDA (American, British, Dutch and Australian) force engaged Japanese naval forces in the disastrous Battle of the Java Sea.
 Five Allied ships were lost during that action and Perth and USS Houston were lucky to survive.

-Orders were received to sail in company with Houston and the Dutch destroyer Evertson through Sunda Strait to Tjilatjap.
+Orders were subsequently received to sail in company with Houston and the Dutch destroyer Evertson through Sunda Strait to Tjilatjap.
 Perth and Houston cast off at 1900 hours making a signal at the same time to Evertson to precede them out of harbour.
-Not having received the orders to sail, she was told to obtain the necessary orders and follow as soon as possible.
-The harbour entrance was passed at 1900 hours and a course set for Sunda Strait.
+Not having received clearance to sail, she was told to obtain the necessary orders and follow as soon as possible.
+The harbour entrance was soon passed and a course set for Sunda Strait.
 Houston was stationed five cables astern of Perth.

-At 2306, a vessel was sighted about five miles close to St Nicholas Point.
-When challenged she proved to be a Japanese destroyer and was immediately engaged.
+From available records it appears that Perth was first sighted by Fubuki which was on patrol north-east of Bantam Bay some time before the Japanese were sighted by the Allied cruisers.
+At 2306 a lookout in Perth sighted a vessel about five miles off St Nicholas Point.
+When challenged she proved to be a Japanese destroyer, believed to be the Harukaze, and was immediately engaged by both ships.
 Shortly afterwards, other destroyers were sighted to the north and the armament split so as to engage more than one target.

 USS Houston was still fighting although badly on fire.
 She was hit by torpedoes and sank shortly afterwards rather closer inshore.
-A Japanese report gave the Japanese losses as 'one mine-sweeper and one transport of convoy sunk and several vessels seriously damaged'.
+Fire from Perth and Houston destroyed the Japanese transport Sakura Maru (7170 tons) and three other transports including the headquarters ship Ryujo Maru.

 Most of Perth's crew abandoned ship between the second and third torpedoes, but it is doubtful if any of the boats were successfully launched.
 Many Carley rafts and wooden life rafts were launched.
 During the abandon ship operation Perth was under fire from several destroyers at close range and many hits were scored and casualties caused.
 Many were killed or wounded in the water by the explosion of the last two torpedoes and by shells exploding in the water.